 JR: Ask them what they know.
 Then, when they ask questions, answer the question at hand — and only the question at hand.
 We want to keep the answer factual and concrete but not tell them more than they can understand.

 So, using Covid as an example, for a 3- or 4-year-old, we can say, “We know a lot of people all over the world are getting sick, so we are hoping if we stay home we are protecting our families and people we don’t know.
 Believe it or not, that might help someone in New York where Grandma and Grandpa live.
 We all have a job to do!”

 A 6-year-old, for instance, might have heard more from classmates or friends: “I hear this is going to kill everyone,” or “Mommy, are you going to die?”
 As parents, it’s hard to not have answers, but it’s okay.
 You can say: “I am not going to die for a long time.
 But people are getting sick right now and we are going to keep our bodies safe by staying home.”

-AR: I have no idea how long this is going to go on for or what’s going to happen.
+AR: I have no idea what is going to happen in the future or how/ when any given news event is going to resolve.
 How can I reassure her when I feel so uncertain myself?

 JR: Kids need to know how they can be helpful, even in small ways.
 Say to your child: “I need to make dinner, can you help me?”
 Or “When you wash your hands and keep your body safe, that helps me.”
 What little kids grapple with psychologically is that they are powerless.
 That’s a message they hate.
 What they like is: You have a part in this.
 You are helpful.
 That doesn’t mean you take care of me, or I can’t take care of you.
 It’s saying they have a part in this.